 - ½ cup rice (long-grain )

 - ¼ teaspoon red pepper flakes

 - 28 ounce crushed tomatoes ((1 large can))

 - 4 cups water

-- 1 pounds medium shrimp, shelled and cut in 1 inch pieces
+- 1 pound medium shrimp (shelled and cut in 1 inch pieces)

 - Add the rice, red pepper flakes, salt, tomatoes and water to the pot and bring a boil.
 Cook until the rice is almost done, about 10 minutes.

 - Stir the coconut milk into the soup.
 Bring to a simmer and then stir in the shrimp.
 Simmer, stirring occasionally, until the shrimp is just done, 3 to 5 minutes.

 - Stir in the black pepper, lemon juice, and parsley.